 - Regulation 600/2014 of 15 May 2014 ("MiFIR") addresses in particular the organisation of markets, access to the European market for third-country investment firms and the powers of supervisory authorities.

-Initially scheduled for 2017, MiFID II will now enter into force on 3 January 2018.
+Initially scheduled for 2017, MiFID II entered into force on 3 January 2018.

 These provisions are supplemented by numerous level 2 and 3 texts.